 1911 By now, Ariel had purchased the rights to White and Poppe and had begun to make engines themselves, with a much higher capacity.
 They soon produced models, from tourer to TT racer, with a variety of belt-drive transmissions.

-1914 An Abingdon engine was used and it, and some singles, adopted a three-speed gearbox and a chain-cum-belt drive.
-The saddle was connected to a spring frame on the saddle tube to give a comfortable ride.
+1914 An Abingdon engine was used and this model, and some singles, adopted a three-speed gearbox and a chain-cum-belt drive.
+The saddle was connected to a spring frame on the saddle tube to give a more comfortable ride.

 1916 Throughout the rest of the Great War, the company supplied the War Office with 3.5hp singles and a few V-twins.